craftercms/docs/source/reference/project-tools/studio/user-interface-configuration.rst

 Plugin Management    Allows the user to install and to view currently installed, project plugins
 ==================== =====================================================================

-See :ref:`newIa-navigating-project-tools` for more information on the available tools in ``Project Tools``.
+See :ref:`navigating-project-tools` for more information on the available tools in ``Project Tools``.